How To #10: 12 Steps To Celebrity Event Sponsorships

 12. The Other Brands

 It will be rare for only one brand to be sponsoring an event.
-Make sure enough items are brought for giveaways that additional gifting can occur with key brand points or their agencies where other natural partnerships could occur.
+Make sure enough items are brought for giveaways so that additional gifting can occur with key brand points or agencies where other natural partnerships could occur.
 In the entertainment event space, it never hurts to know more people and extend connections.
-After a long day, those brand points will be delighted to get something for themselves, and may remember the brand and reach out when they uncover opportunities that would be a fit.
+After a long day, those brand points will be delighted to get something for themselves and may remember the brand and reach out when they uncover opportunities that would be a fit.

 Next Steps

-The easiest way to oversee and activate any celebrity event is to hire a seasoned entertainment marketing agency that has done dozens of events and knows the layout of the land, what can go wrong and how to make it right.
+The easiest way to oversee and activate any celebrity event is to hire a seasoned entertainment marketing agency that has done dozens of events and knows the layout of the land, what can go wrong, and how to make it right.
 Working with a company that has experience in this space will provide the desired end results.

 The Celebrity Event Planning Calendar